jlee9503/data-warehouse/README.md

   - Cleaned and enriched data used for analytics.
   - Includes data cleansing, standarization, and normalization process to prepare data for analysis.
 - **Gold:**
-  - Aggregated, business-ready data into a star schema for reporting and analytics.
+  - Created aggregated and business-ready tables in a star schema for user-friendly reporting and dashboarding.

 ## Project Requirements